Daviti0410/TBC_CONCEPT/README.md

 # TBC_CONCEPT

-The project is written in HTML, CSS, and JavaScript, and it includes an images.
+The project is written in HTML, CSS, and JavaScript, and it includes an image folder.
 No external libraries or frameworks were used.

 Installation
 Clone the repository: